Frequently Asked Questions

 View course descriptions and materials for the ACCN program.

 The theory courses in the ACCN program will provide you with a solid knowledge base to address the core competencies covered in the CNA certification exam in critical care or emergency nursing.
-This will reduce the number of experience hours required to be eligible for the certification exam.
+This will reduce the experience hours required to be eligible for the certification exam.

-Emergency nurses work in an often fast-paced and unpredictable environment with patients of all ages and with a wide variety of clinical presentations from minor injuries to critical illnesses such as cardiac arrest or major trauma.
+Emergency nurses work in an often fast-paced and unpredictable environment with patients of all ages and with a wide variety of clinical presentations, from minor injuries to critical illnesses such as cardiac arrest or major trauma.
 They become experts in priority setting in a chaotic environment.

 Intensive care nurses work in an organized fashion with critically ill and injured patients requiring close monitoring for complex situations.
 They become experts at assessing and managing interconnected physiologic systems in a highly technical environment.